 Call for Papers

-We are inviting submissions of short (max 4 pages) and long (max 9 pages) papers outlining new research, due August 22, 2025.
+We are inviting submissions of short and long papers outlining new research, due May 8th, 2026 (AOE).
+This year we are accepting both ICML and NeurIPS formats for submissions, but all camera ready papers must be in ICML format.
 We welcome all submissions that convincingly argue for why they further the field: i.e. which further our ability to use the internal states of neural networks to understand them.
+Submit on OpenReview.

 Details: